+Outline.
 The rest of the paper is organized as follows.
 Section 2 discusses motivating evidence on heterogeneity in loan terms.
-Section 3 describes our model of multidimensional loan contracting and the credit market equilibrium.
+Section 3 presents the model of multidimensional loan contracting.
 Section 4 analyzes the transmission of credit supply and monetary policy shocks to the cross-section of loan terms.
 Section 5 studies the dynamics of credit crises, which depends on the interaction between the cross-section of loan terms and banks' balance sheets.
-We illustrate our findings in a numerical example based on the U.S. mortgage and credit crist card markets.
+We describe the empirical implications of our results in both sections.
+Using a calibrated version of the model for the U.S. mortgage and credit card markets, we show that they can explain key features of these markets: the heterogeneous transmission of bank shocks across borrowers and the persistence of credit crises.
 Section 6 concludes.